dafny-lang/dafny/docs/DafnyRef/Statements.md

   }
 ```

-The then alternative of the if-statement must be block statement;
+The then alternative of the if-statement must be a block statement;
 the else alternative may be either a block statement or another if statement.
 The condition of the if statement need not (but may) be enclosed in parentheses.